JeffLabonte/PyCon-2019-notes/PyCon-2019-Notes.md

-SEV1 : Critical issues that warrants plublic notfi ( release no test )
+SEV1 : Critical issues that warrants public notfications ( release no test )